European windstorm: Connection to North American cold spells

 A connection between wintertime cold air outbreaks in North America and European windstorms has been hypothesized in the last years.
 Cold spells over Central Canada and Eastern US appear to be associated with more frequent windstorms and flash floods over Iberia, whereas cold spells over Eastern Canada show a connection to windstorms over Northern Europe and the British Isles.
 The reason behind those teleconnections is not fully clear yet, but changes in the behavior of the Polar jet stream are likely to be at least related to this effect.

 Clustering

 Temporal clustering of windstorm events has also been noted, with eight consecutive storms hitting Europe during the winter of 1989/90.
 Cyclones Lothar and Martin in 1999 were separated by only 36 hours.
 Cyclone Kyrill in 2007 followed only four days after Cyclone Per.
 In November 2011, Cyclone Berit moved across Northern Europe, and just a day later another storm, named Yoda, hit the same area.

+This occurred during the 2025–26 European windstorm season, when a succession of storms—specifically Storm Joseph, Storm Kristin, Storm Leonardo, and Storm Marta—impacted the Iberian Peninsula from late January to early February.
+While these four formed a distinct sequence, other storms also affected the region during the season, including Storm Harry and Storm Pedro.